History of Hanuman Chalisa: When Was It Written, by Whom & Why

 In Ramayana, Hanuman is Ram Bhagwan’s most devoted follower.
 As the son of वायु देव (Vayu Dev) – the wind god – he possesses incredible strength, wisdom, and devotion.

-The lord Hanuman perfectly balances power with humility.
+Lord Hanuman perfectly balances power with humility.
 This makes him the ideal आदर्श (role model) for devotees.

 Symbolic Representation: Hanuman represents several important spiritual qualities: